The Topanga New Times is a new kind of publication, a virtual hybrid, launched during one of the most difficult times in living memory.

 Suzanne Guldimann, Editor Suzanne is a writer, artist, and musician who lives in Malibu and loves the Santa Monica Mountains.
 She has covered environment, arts, science, history and crime for the local media for nearly 15 years.
 Suzanne is also the author of nine books of music for the Celtic harp and most recently a book of history and natural history essays and photographs entitled “Life in Malibu,” available on Amazon.com.
 In addition to editing and contributing articles and photographs, Suzanne is TNT’s resident naturalist.

-Saori Wall, Writer, Social Media Producer and TNT Marketing Advisor After over 20 years in front of and behind the camera, Saori Wall finally landed in Topanga Canyon, where she explores different sides of storytelling as a multidisciplinary artist.
+Saori Wall, Writer, Photographer, Social Media Producer After over 20 years in front of and behind the camera, Saori Wall finally landed in Topanga Canyon, where she explores different sides of storytelling as a multidisciplinary artist.
 She is a first-generation immigrant of Mexican and Japanese descent and a documentary film producer, researcher and writer for the Topanga New Times.
 Her poetry has been published in several anthologies in London including ‘Smear: Poems For Girls’, New River Press 2017 & 2019 Yearbooks.

-Claire Chapman, Events Manager, TNT Marketing Advisor Claire is a Los Angeles native and long-time Canyon resident.
+Claire Chapman, Eco-Advocate, TNT Sustainability Advisor Claire is a Los Angeles native and long-time Canyon resident.
 With years of managerial experience, Claire excels at making connections and recognizing gifts in others, and has supported and fostered many community events.
 Being an artist and a fierce eco-advocate, she was originally drawn to this place by it’s rich artistic and eco-conscious community.
 She finds purpose in living artfully and mindfully in nature while highlighting the unique issues of life in the Santa Monica Mountains.

 Brian Chapman, TNTV Producer Composer, producer, and musician who has, since the pandemic, stepped in front of the camera to host video content for TNTV.
 Beginning with a 4+ hours long Musical Community Event, live-streaming videos from local musicians in lieu of the beloved Topanga Days Festival, Brian’s show reached thousands of quarantined, music deprived citizens, and was hailed a huge success.
 Next, team TNTV presented the Magical Artists Tour, a series of 11 interviews with local artists of the Topanga Canyon Gallery, in lieu (again, thanks pandemic) of the annual Artists Studio Tour.
 Brian continues to compose music for television and film, maintaining that his TNTV host status is a “happy accident”, but he looks forward to producing more fun, educational and enlightening content for Topanga New Times.